Ditropan XL; Gelnique; Gelnique Pump; Oxytrol; Oxytrol For Women [OTC]

 - If your child is allergic to any drugs like this one or any other drugs, foods, or other substances.
 Tell the doctor about the allergy and what signs your child had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

-- If your child has any of these health problems: Bowel block, poorly controlled glaucoma, or not able to pass urine.
+- If your child has any of these health problems: Bowel block, poorly controlled glaucoma, slow moving GI (gastrointestinal) tract, or trouble passing urine.

 - Avoid giving your child other drugs and natural products that may slow your child’s actions.